 Village Savings and Loan Associations (VSLAs) and other savings groups play a critical role in informal financial systems in rural areas.
 To strengthen this sector, CBL will: (i) Formalize VSLAs: Develop a simplified guideline for the operations and effective monitoring of VSLAs, support the re-establishment of the Apex structures across the country to bring them into the formal financial ecosystem and develop a digital solution/platform for VSLAs to conduct their transactions.
 Formalization will give these groups access to more advanced financial services such as credit, insurance, and digital payments; (ii) Link VSLAs to Financial Institutions: Facilitate partnerships between VSLAs and financial institutions to provide savings products, microloans, and digital wallets.
-By linking these groups to banks or microfinance institutions, CBL aims to increase their access to credit and improve their financial management training to VSLA leaders and members to improve record-keeping, financial reporting, and the efficient use of resources.
+By linking these groups to banks or microfinance institutions, CBL aims to increase their access to credit and improve their financial management practices; and (iii) Capacity Building and Training: Provide financial management training to VSLA leaders and members to improve record-keeping, financial reporting, and the efficient use of resources.
 The CBL will put in place the appropriate regulatory and supervisory frameworks to ensure the soundness, safety and growth of these institutions.